|Oracle® TimesTen In-Memory Database Operations Guide

 A parallel load operation may take a long time to execute.
 You can cancel and cleanly stop all threads that are performing a parallel load operation with either the

 ) ODBC function or by pressing Ctrl-C in the ttIsql utility.
-For more information, see "Use ttIsql to create a table and load SQL query results" and "Use TimesTen built-in procedures to recommend a table and load SQL query results".
+For more information, see "Cancel a parallel load operation".

 TimesTen concurrently processes read and write queries optimally.
 Your read queries can be optimized for read-only concurrency when you use transaction level optimizer hints such as